Feb. 28, 2014

 Dr. Hugh L. Dryden, left, and Neil A. Armstrong, right.
 (NASA)

-, became the first person to set foot on another world during the Apollo 11 mission on July 20, 1969.
+Armstrong, who died in 2012, became the first person to set foot on another world during the Apollo 11 mission on July 20, 1969.
 Armstrong, who three years earlier led the Gemini 8 flight, famously said, "That's one small step for (a) man, one giant leap for mankind," as he stepped onto the lunar surface.